Computer Programs and Systems (NASDAQ:CPSI) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Computer Programs and Systems (NASDAQ:CPSI – Free Report) in a report issued on Saturday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com began coverage on shares of Computer Programs and Systems (NASDAQ:CPSI – Get Free Report) in a report issued on Sunday.
+The firm set a “sell” rating on the stock.

-A number of other research analysts have also weighed in on the company.
-Cantor Fitzgerald restated an overweight rating and set a $24.00 price objective on shares of Computer Programs and Systems in a research report on Friday, March 1st.
-Barclays cut their price objective on Computer Programs and Systems from $12.00 to $10.00 and set an equal weight rating for the company in a research report on Monday, January 22nd.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and one has assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Computer Programs and Systems presently has a consensus rating of Hold and an average target price of $19.00.
+Several other research analysts also recently commented on the stock.
+Barclays dropped their target price on shares of Computer Programs and Systems from $12.00 to $10.00 and set an “equal weight” rating on the stock in a report on Monday, January 22nd.
+Cantor Fitzgerald restated an “overweight” rating and set a $24.00 price objective on shares of Computer Programs and Systems in a report on Friday, March 1st.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and one has assigned a buy rating to the company’s stock.
+According to MarketBeat, Computer Programs and Systems presently has an average rating of “Hold” and an average price target of $19.00.

 Institutional Inflows and Outflows

-A number of institutional investors have recently made changes to their positions in CPSI.
-Swiss National Bank grew its position in Computer Programs and Systems by 7.2% in the first quarter.
-Swiss National Bank now owns 32,900 shares of the company’s stock worth $1,133,000 after acquiring an additional 2,200 shares in the last quarter.
-JPMorgan Chase & Co. grew its position in Computer Programs and Systems by 114.4% in the first quarter.
-JPMorgan Chase & Co. now owns 302,878 shares of the company’s stock worth $10,434,000 after acquiring an additional 161,603 shares in the last quarter.
-Bank of New York Mellon Corp grew its position in Computer Programs and Systems by 1.3% in the first quarter.
-Bank of New York Mellon Corp now owns 157,866 shares of the company’s stock worth $5,438,000 after acquiring an additional 1,973 shares in the last quarter.
-Citigroup Inc. grew its position in Computer Programs and Systems by 5.6% in the first quarter.
-Citigroup Inc. now owns 13,400 shares of the company’s stock worth $462,000 after acquiring an additional 711 shares in the last quarter.
-Finally, PNC Financial Services Group Inc. grew its position in Computer Programs and Systems by 775.3% in the first quarter.
-PNC Financial Services Group Inc. now owns 4,473 shares of the company’s stock worth $154,000 after acquiring an additional 3,962 shares in the last quarter.
-Hedge funds and other institutional investors own 88.64% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in the stock.
+Point72 Hong Kong Ltd bought a new stake in Computer Programs and Systems in the first quarter valued at about $25,000.
+Quantbot Technologies LP increased its stake in Computer Programs and Systems by 225.0% in the second quarter.
+Quantbot Technologies LP now owns 975 shares of the company’s stock valued at $31,000 after acquiring an additional 675 shares during the period.
+Tower Research Capital LLC TRC increased its stake in Computer Programs and Systems by 1,071.0% in the fourth quarter.
+Tower Research Capital LLC TRC now owns 3,478 shares of the company’s stock valued at $39,000 after acquiring an additional 3,181 shares during the period.
+Captrust Financial Advisors increased its stake in Computer Programs and Systems by 95.8% in the first quarter.
+Captrust Financial Advisors now owns 1,173 shares of the company’s stock valued at $40,000 after acquiring an additional 574 shares during the period.
+Finally, Strs Ohio bought a new stake in Computer Programs and Systems in the fourth quarter valued at about $44,000.
+Institutional investors own 88.64% of the company’s stock.

 Computer Programs and Systems, Inc provides healthcare information technology solutions and services in the United States and the Caribbean nation of St. Maarten.
 Its software systems include patient management software that enables a hospital to identify a patient at various points in the healthcare delivery system, as well as to collect and maintain patient information throughout the process of patient care; and financial accounting software, which offers business office applications to track and coordinate information needed for managerial decision-making.